LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/GettingStartedTutorial.md

 ### Connect to Live Engage tutorial

-In this tutorial, you walk through how to link your bot to LiveEngage, ending with an integration that transfers to a human agent.
+In this tutorial, you walk through how to link your bot to Conversational Cloud, ending with an integration that transfers to a human agent.

-#### Step 10: Configure LiveEngage
+#### Step 10: Configure Conversational Cloud

 In this step, you create two user agents, one for the bot and one for the human that will be receiving the inbound transfers (for human "escalation").
 Each user agent will have an assigned skill, which you'll also create.